Welcome to today's edition of the Rush 24-7 podcast.

 It's a farce.

-It's a government farce to get tax money from us, and here's something else for your listeners to consider, if I may.
+And here's something else for your listeners to consider, if I may.

 Okay, let's say we agree to that.

-He's dead on the money with this too.
+He's dead on the money with this, too.

-We've only increased it by thirty percent.
+We've only increased it by 30%.

 So this doesn't add up.

-It doesn't make any sense, and carbon dioxide cannot be the cause of the warming or the global increase in precipitation.
+And carbon dioxide cannot be the cause of the warming or the global increase in precipitation.

 You're absolutely right with that.

-Or I'm excuse me, you're right.
+Excuse me, you're right.

-Twelve parts per million saturates it.
+12 parts per million saturates.

-And it's very minute compared to all the other things going on that uh actually dominate and change the climate.
+And it's very minute compared to all the other things going on that actually dominate and change the climate.

-You're you're meteorologist, it sounds like I've been been a meteorologist for thirty years.
+Yeah, I've been a meteorologist for 30 years.

 I listen to the show every day, and I love Roy Spencer.